-Read more about vitamin D for spondylitis.
+Read more about vitamin D and spondylitis.

-Omega-3 fatty acids have anti-inflammatory properties and have been shown to help control disease symptoms compared to the use of a placebo (“sugar pill”) for people with rheumatic diseases, including ankylosing spondylitis and rheumatoid arthritis.
+Omega-3 fatty acids have anti-inflammatory properties.
+Studies have shown these nutrients help control symptoms in people with rheumatic diseases, including ankylosing spondylitis and rheumatoid arthritis.
 Omega-3 fatty acids are necessary for muscle activity, cell growth, and other body functions.

 There are three types of omega-3 fatty acids:

 Turmeric is an orange-yellow spice often found in Chinese, Indian, and East and West African dishes.
 Curcumin is the biological compound in turmeric that gives turmeric its anti-inflammatory properties.
 Turmeric can be purchased as a spice or as a dietary supplement, while curcumin can only be purchased as a dietary supplement.

-Studies have shown that curcumin can have the same pain-relief effects as ibuprofen, though more research is needed to confirm these findings.
-It is considered safe to take up to 8 grams of curcumin per day.
-Higher doses or long-term use may increase the risk of gastrointestinal issues in some people.
+Studies have shown curcumin can have the same pain-relief effects as ibuprofen, though more research is needed to confirm these findings.
+It’s considered safe to take up to 8 grams of turmeric per day.
+Taking more than that or taking it over a long period of time may increase the risk of gastrointestinal issues.